emiliesecherre/famat/README.md

 # Introduction

-The aim of `r Rpackage("famat")` is to allow users to determine functional links between metabolites and genes.
-These metabolites and genes lists may be related to a specific experiment/study, but `r Rpackage("famat")` only needs a gene symbols list and a Kegg Compound ids list.
-Using these lists, `r Rpackage("famat")` performs pathway enrichment analysis, direct interactions between elements inside pathways extraction, GO terms enrichment analysis, calculation of user's elements centrality (number of direct interactions between an element and others inside a pathway) and extraction of information
+The aim of <b>famat</b> is to allow users to determine functional links between metabolites and genes.
+These metabolites and genes lists may be related to a specific experiment/study, but <b>famat</b> only needs a gene symbols list and a Kegg Compound ids list.
+Using these lists,
+<b>famat</b> performs pathway enrichment analysis, direct interactions
+between elements inside pathways extraction, GO terms enrichment analysis, calculation of user's elements centrality (number of direct interactions between an element and others inside a pathway) and extraction of information